Kodular/Documentation/docs/components/drawing-and-animation/canvas.md

     |fill|`boolean`|

-Draw an arc on Canvas, by drawing an arc from a specified oval (specified by left, top, right & bottom).
+Draw an arc on Canvas, by drawing an arc from a specified oval (specified by left, top, right &amp; bottom).
 Start angle is 0 when heading to the right, and increase when rotate clockwise.
 When useCenter is true, a sector will be drawed instead of an arc.
 When fill is true, a filled arc (or sector) will be drawed instead of just an outline.

 ### DrawCircle